 Maxwell, “Christ, lemme make a call.”

 The third site is the second to die victim.
-The result of the girls explorations had the same dark patches in the air, nothing to indicate freezing.
+The result of the girls explorations have the same dark patches in the air, nothing to indicate freezing.

 Janah, “Can we see the bodies now?”